titaniumgriffon/gmail-email-identifier/README.md

 ### To Do

-* Add Splunk Setup instructions
+- [X] Add Splunk Setup instructions -
-  * Setup HEC Connector
+  - [X] Setup HEC Connector
-  * Get the URL and Key
+  - [X] Get the URL and Key
-  * Copy them into your Config File
+  - [X] Copy them into your Config File
-  * Splunk Alerts?
+  - [ ] Splunk Alerts?
-* Attachments sent to Logging Server
+- [X] Attachments sent to Logging Server
-* Restructure App to include the results in the log.
+- [X] Restructure App to include the results in the log.